karataydev/j2t/README.md

 =======

 view json lists as table in command line.

+written using @charmbracelet/bubbletea and @evertras/bubble-table library

 ## Install